XXXTentacion Predicted His Own Death In Eerie Livestream Before He Was Shot, Left Fans With Uplifting Message

 — Broward Sheriff (@browardsheriff) June 18, 2018

-Sparked by the commercial success of his single “Look At Me”, Onfroy amassed a cult-like following due to his music, which disregarded traditional genre barriers to create truly unique sounds that felt as though they were constantly evolving with him.
+Sparked by the commercial success of his single “Look At Me,” Onfroy amassed a cult-like following due to his music, which disregarded traditional genre barriers to create truly unique sounds that felt as though they were constantly evolving with him.
 His unique blend of punk, rap, emo, pop, and metal elements created albums that flowed from catchy Latin-inspired dance songs to screamo-style rhymes over Travis Barker drums.

-However iconic his music was, however, his history is equally as such.
+Although regarded a musical success, his personal history often overshadowed his talents.
 Onfroy has been known for his controversial criminal past, as well as his dark mannerisms and frequent discussion of mental health, drug addiction, suicide, and other somber topics.

 The artist was previously known to have staged and recorded a video of him “hanging” himself, as well as referencing death a countless amount throughout his short but critically acclaimed career.

-He was reportedly working on a new body of work at the time of his death, a follow up to last years highly successful “?” album.
+He was reportedly working on a new body of work at the time of his death, a followup to last year’s highly successful ? album.